Advancing Age Can Bring Impairments That Affect Driving Ability

 A research study conducted by the Insurance Institute for Highway Safety in Iowa discovered that drivers seventy years of age and older who received additional testing possessed greater rates of mobility limitation and problems with their vision.
 Drivers who did not have to receive additional testing reported fewer of these problems.
 The majority of elderly drivers voluntarily chose to regulate their driving behaviors by not driving in dangerous situations.
 Restrictions imposed by the state on driver behavior made it more likely that elderly drivers would voluntarily restrict their behavior.

 Different results have come about from research studies related to the relationship between automobile accidents and licensing restrictions.
-In British Columbia, drivers who faced restrictive provisions went longer with being in an accident after renewing a license than unrestricted drivers.
+In British Columbia, drivers who faced restrictive provisions went longer without being in an accident after renewing a license than unrestricted drivers.
 Other research studies have produced contradictory conclusions.

-Safety Mechanism and Automobiles
+Safety Mechanisms & Automobiles

-Safety-Mechanism-and-AutomobilesOlder model automobiles feature less effective safety belts that do not prevent as many fatalities among elderly drivers and passengers.
+Older model automobiles feature less effective safety belts that do not prevent as many fatalities among elderly drivers and passengers.
 However, all adults receive greater protection from newer safety belts that feature load limitation devices and pretensioners.
 Frontal airbags in newer automobiles are also more effective at reducing fatalities and serious bodily injuries.

 Newer vehicle technologies can help save the lives of drivers and passengers, no matter their ages.
 Car accidents are reduced by lane departure warning systems, blind spot detection devices, and frontal crash prevention systems.
 The Highway Loss Data Institute conducted research studies on frontal accident prevention and lane departure warning systems.

-These analyses revealed that claims rates drop among all age groups when considering vehicles with new safety features.
+These analyses revealed that claim rates drop among all age groups when considering vehicles with new safety features.
 However, drivers younger than sixty-five years of age benefit more than drivers over sixty-five years of age.

-Accident Reduction and Safety Automation
+Accident Reduction & Safety Automation

 Accident reduction technologies have many benefits.
 However, some researchers and safety analysts predict that these safety features require specific responses from drivers that may cause elderly drivers not to pay attention to the road and cause an accident involving serious bodily injury or death.